A new goodness of fit test for normal distribution based on Stein's characterization: Empirical evidence and data analysis

 \subsection{Monte Carlo Simulation}

-First we find the empirical type I error of the proposed test.
-For finding the empirical type I error, we generated samples from standard normal distribution and the results of the simulation study are given in Table 1.
-From the Table 1 we observe that the empirical type I error is a very good estimator of the size of the test.
+First, we find the empirical type I error of the proposed test.
+For finding the empirical type I error, we generated samples from standard normal distribution and the result is given in Table 3.

-Next, based on empirical power we evaluate the performance of our test against various alternatives.
-For finding empirical power against different alternatives, we simulate observations from Gumbel ($\theta,\,1$), log normal ($0,\theta$) and $t$ distributions.
-The empirical powers obtained for the above mentioned alternatives are reported in the Tables 2-4.
-From Tables 2-3, we observe that empirical powers of the test approaches one for large values of $n$.
-In the case of Gumbel distribution the empirical power is very high even for small sample sizes when the value of $\theta$ is away from zero.
-From Table 4 we see that the power is very low when the degrees of freedom of the $t$ distribution increases.
-This may be due to the fact that $t$ distribution become closer to the normal distribution as degrees of freedom increases.
+Next, by using empirical power we evaluate the finite sample performance of $\widehat\Delta$ against various alternatives.
+For finding empirical power, we simulate observations from Gumbel ($\theta,\,1$), logistic ($\theta$), extreme value ($\theta$), and $t(n)$ distributions.
+The empirical power obtained for the above-mentioned alternatives is reported in Tables 4-7.
+From these tables, we observe that the empirical power of the test approaches one for large values of $n$.
+For Gumbel distribution, the empirical power is very high even for small sample sizes when the value of $\theta$ is away from zero.
+From Table 7, we observe that the empirical power becomes very low as the degrees of freedom of $t$ distribution increase.
+This may be due to the fact that $t$ distribution becomes closer to the normal distribution as degrees of freedom increase.

-We also compare our test with two well-known tests of normal distribution.
-First we consider the Anderson-Darling test given by where $Z_i=\Phi\big(\frac{X_{(i)}-\bar{X}}{S_X}\big)$ with $\bar X$ is the sample mean and $S_{X}^{2}$ is the sample variance.
-Here $\Phi$ is the cumulative distribution function of standard normal random variable.
-We compare the test statistics value with the critical point $2.492$ and $3.857$ when the significance levels are $0.05$ and $0.01$, respectively (Anderson and Darling, 1954).

-Next, we consider the Jarque-Berra test given by where and Under $H_0$, the asymptotic distribution of $T_2$ is $\chi^2$ with two degrees of freedom.

-We compare the empirical power of our test with Anderson-Darling and Jarque-Berra tests for standard Gumbel, standard log normal and Gamma (1,2) distributions.
-The results of the simulation study are reported in Tables 5-7.
-From Table 5, we observe that our test is comparable with Anderson-Darling test for large sample sizes and it is better than Jarque-Berra test for all values of $n$.
-For standard log normal distribution, our test and Jarque-Berra test perform better than Anderson-Darling test.
-Our test has very good power even for small values of $n$.
-From Table 7, we observe that the empirical power of the JEL ratio test and Anderson-Darling test perform better than Jarque-Berra test in case of gamma distribution.
+Next, we compare the power of the proposed test with some classical tests and recently developed tests for normality.
+We consider Anderson and Darling (AD), Kolmogorov–Smirnov (KS), Jarque-Berra (JB), Cramer-von Mises (CvM), Lilliefors (LF), Shapiro- Wilk (SW), Shapiro-Francia (SF) and SJ (Gel et al., 2007) tests for comparison.
+We also consider recently developed tests like Hn (Torabi et al., 2016), MAD (Sulewski, 2019) and $L(\alpha,\beta)$ (Sulewski, 2020) tests for comparison.
+We briefly discuss these tests for the sake of completeness.